ortizbou/MX-ONMTF/README.md

 ## Description

-Start with finding the number of total communities per layer, common communities, and private communities per layer.
-Run the function ```EigGap.m``` to obtain the number of communities per layer.
+Use ```findingk.m``` to find the number of common communities and the number of private and total communities per layer.
+If the number of communities is known, this step can be skipped.

-After you run ```EigGap.m``` you should find...